ArpieH/apptheme/development-strategy.md

 __A User can see my initial repository and live demo__

 ### Repo

-- Generate from Template
+* Generate repo from the tamplate
-- Write initial, basic README
+* Write initial, basic README
+* Add Wireframe
+* whrite the development Stratagy
-- Turn on GitHub Pages
+* Turn on GitHub Pages

-## 1. __
+## 1. Make a header and navigation bar

-__full user story description__
+Made a name of the website, title, manu tabs
 ### Repo

-what branch(es) did you work on?
+I worked on branch header

 ### HTML

-what did you change in the HTML and why?
+* I added tags for header and navigation bar
+* I adde classes or flexbox alignment features for navigation bar
+* Used class col-xs-12, col-sm-10, col-md-10, col-lg-10 for layout

 ### CSS

-what did you change in the CSS and why?

-## 2. ...

-...

-...
+* In the style sheet added feauters to header to indentify borders
+* added feuters to background, nav bar, and lists

+## 2.Made a showcase section for the home page

+Worked on branch showcase.

 ## Finishing Touches